 In the great lands of Zenya the world is a wonderfully magical place.
 Many beings draw their power from the land around them, from the gods they serve, or the packs they made.
 Four major gods inhabit this world.
-The God of Justice, The God of Tricks, the God of Wisdom, and the God of Hope.
+The God of Justice, The Goddess of Chaos, the Goddess of Wisdom, and the God of Hope.
 Lesser gods exist too, on a plane much closer to all beings.
 Gods like Tyr, Raven, and Pelor connect with day to day life.

 Nine dominions exist over two continents.
 Separated by the maw of life, each of the dominions developed independently of each other.
 Each dominion governs with a different philosophy.
 Some lands are looking to gain new resources, while others struggle to survive.
 The largest population of people reside on the continent Altul, east of the maw of the world.

-To the North is Jinzhou.
-A land ruled by Brine Chaulssala, a purple-skinned drow who has worked to give the north a free world co-exist in.
+To the North is Jinzo.
+A land ruled by Brine Chaulssala, a purple-skinned drow who has worked to give the north a free world to co-exist in.
 To the southwest, lies Minia a confederacy of independent towns and cities.
 A pact formed at the end of the last great war banded the people together to fight off any invaders, but insured independence for each community.
-It was essential that they could enforce their own law without other prying communities.
+It was essential to their culture that they could enforce their own law without other prying communities.

-To the southwest is the smallest kingdom of Schoberhiem.
-A military state driven by virtue.
-The famous temple of wisdom is worshipped here where it is known for the God Loun to bestow gifts on his most devote follows.
-Above Schoberhiem is Wittland, a feudalistic society riddled with mountains and lakes.
+To the southwest is the smallest kingdom of Schober.
+A military state is driven by virtue.
+The famous temple of Justice is worshipped here where it is known for the God Corellon to bestow gifts on his most devote follows.
+Above Schober is Wittland, a feudalistic society riddled with mountains and lakes.
 The royal family doesn’t medal in the affairs of outside kingdoms because they keep a tight and comfortable rule over their lands.

 Finally, Fria is in the center of the continent.
 It is the most luscious of all the lands on Altul.
 It is rich with natural resources and landscapes divided up by three major cities.
 Each of the major cities shares rule as an oligarchy dividing Fria into three different governed territories.
-Neverwinter to the west, Tengendorf to the east, and Mimic to the north housing the temple of justice.
+Neverwinter to the west, Tendorf to the east, and Mimic to the north.

 The half-elf Flamma enters the town of Neverwinter after weeks journey from his master in the north.
 Upon entering the city, he finds a hulking mass of a man scaring the local towns people with his excitement.
 Flamma touches the stranger to ask what is the matter.
 The Six foot Five inch barbarian named Mozal explains how he has found a job in the fewest words possible.
 Each finds their way to the Royal Oak tavern where the Dwarf Gundren Rockseeker is waiting for help with his shipment to Phandelver.
 Walking into the Tavern Gundren is in mid discussion with two cloaked gentlemen about the same job listening.
 To the left of the dwarf is a bar where an older gentleman in older armor sits next to cloaked halfling looking individual.